(she/her)

-Hi, I’m Ashley Tapia, LCSW.
-I’m a clinician with five years of experience, and I’m trained in EMDR.
-I’ve had the privilege of working with children, teens, siblings, and families, including those navigating foster care and major life transitions.
+When life feels heavy or uncertain, you don’t have to navigate it alone.
+I am a Licensed Clinical Social Worker dedicated to supporting children, teens, and families through compassionate, trauma-informed care.
+With five years of experience working with youth, I understand the real challenges young people and their families face.
 Over the years, I’ve seen how experiences in early childhood can continue to show up in adulthood, and I’m passionate about helping people understand and heal from that impact.
 I really enjoy working with trauma, PTSD, and using EMDR, and my goal is to support you for as long as you need.

 In our first session, we’ll take some time to get to know each other.
 We’ll talk about your previous experiences and what has brought you to therapy, so I can understand what’s most important to you and how I can best support you.
 It’s a chance to share your story, ask questions, and start building a safe space together.